coder/coder/docs/quickstart/azure.md

 Congrats!
 You can now navigate to your Coder dashboard and use this Linux on Azure template to create a new workspace!

-## Troubleshooting

-If you’re not sure if Coder is running correctly as a system service, use the command `systemctl status coder` to show the status of the Coder process.

-To stop running Coder as a system service, run the following command: `systemctl stop coder`.

-When you run ` journalctl -u coder.service -b`, there’s a chance that it may not show any logs, preventing you from seeing the url for the running Coder instance.
-Use the command `systemctl stop coder` to stop the Coder system service, and run the command to start Coder as a system service again.
-You can also use the command `systemctl restart coder` to quickly restart the service.